zitouni/oai-cn5g-fed/charts/oai-5g-core/oai-amf/README.md

 **NOTE**: All the extra interfaces/multus interfaces created inside the pod are using `macvlan` mode.
 If your environment does not allow using `macvlan` then you need to change the multus definations.

+## Disclaimer

+Starting version 2.0.0 of OAI 5G Core network functions their configuration will be in `config.yaml` and all infrastructure related information include image defination will be in `values.yaml`.

 ## Introduction

 OAI-AMF follows 3GPP release 16, more information about the feature set can be found on [AMFs WiKi page](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-amf/-/wikis/home).
 The source code be downloaded from [GitLab](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-amf)

 OAI [Jenkins Platform](https://jenkins-oai.eurecom.fr/job/OAI-CN5G-AMF/) publishes every `develop` and `master` branch image of OAI-AMF on [docker-hub](https://hub.docker.com/r/oaisoftwarealliance/oai-amf) with tag `develop` and `latest` respectively.
 Apart from that you can find tags for every release `VX.X.X`.
-We only publish Ubuntu 18.04/20.04/22.04 images.
+We only publish Ubuntu 20.04/22.04 images.
 We do not publish RedHat/UBI images.
 These images you have to build from the source code on your RedHat systems or Openshift Platform.
 You can follow this [tutorial](../../../openshift/README.md) for that.

 The helm chart of OAI-AMF creates multiples Kubernetes resources,

 1. Service
 2. Role Base Access Control (RBAC) (role and role bindings)
 3. Deployment
-4. Configmap (Contains the configuration file for AMF)
+4. Configmap (Contains the mounted copy of AMF Configuration file)
 5. Service account
 6. Network-attachment-definition (Optional only when multus is used)